BettyxMue/master-thesis-match-keys-datavant-attack/README.md

 ...
 ```

-## ⚖️ Ethical Considerations
+## Ethical Considerations

 This software is a Proof of Concept (PoC) for academic research.
 It is designed to audit the security of PPRL systems using synthetic or publicly available data.
-It should not be used to target real individuals or protected health information (PHI) without explicit authorization.
+It should not be used to target real individuals or protected health information (PHI) without explicit authorisation.